 5. Sky Organics Organic Bug Spray, $14, Amazon

 As an essential oil bug repellent, Sky Organics bug spray is vegan, cruelty-free and safe for kids, babies and even pets.
 It uses a mixture of soybean, castor, citronella, lemongrass, lavender, rosemary, cedarwood and peppermint essential oils and comes packaged in a durable, eco-friendly aluminum bottle.
 It also does not contain alcohol, chemicals or additives.
 Sky Organics claims it deters mosquitoes for up to four hours, and the company offers a 30-day money back guarantee.

-6. All Terrain Herbal Armor DEET-Free Natural Insect Repellent Spray, $9, Amazon
+6. All Terrain Herbal Armor DEET-Free Natural Insect Repellent Spray, $9 (usually $15), Amazon

 This natural bug spray uses soybean oil as its primary ingredient followed by citronella, peppermint, cedar and a few other oils to mask your scent from mosquitoes.
 The company says it’s been independently proven to be non-irritating for use on skin and doesn’t damage clothing or equipment.
 It has about 500 four- and five-star reviews with some users saying it’s the only product without DEET they’ve ever used that truly works.

 7. Bounce Dryer Sheets (240 sheets), $19, Amazon